Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 Most of the Sotto In Su paintings were created to give an illusion of an open sky.

-The advantage of Sotto In Su is that it unites the architecture, painting, and sculpture together.
+The advantage of Sotto In Su is that it unites architecture, painting, and sculpture together.

 Spray painting is a different painting style that uses a device to spray the paint.

-Aerosol paint is commonly used as the medium in spray painting.
-Tools like a spray gun, spray booth, spray can, and spray brush is used for painting.
+Aerosol paint is commonly used as a medium in spray painting.
+Tools like a spray gun, spray booth, spray can and spray brush are used for painting.

 When you use an aerosol spray to make art, it will leave a smooth and even coat of paint.